reichlab/zoltr/cran-comments.md

 ## Test environments
 - local OS X install, R 3.5.3
-- todo xx devtools win-builder, R 3.4.0 beta (r72499)
-- todo xx travis.ci Linux, x64, R 3.5.0 unstable (r72992)
+- R-hub windows-x86_64-devel (r-devel)
+- R-hub ubuntu-gcc-release (r-release)
+- R-hub fedora-clang-devel (r-devel)

+## R CMD check results

+    0 errors | 0 warnings | 1 note

+- There were no ERRORs nor WARNINGs.
+- There was 1 NOTE on windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel):
+  - "Possibly mis-spelled words in DESCRIPTION", but the spelling of "Zoltar" is correct.

 ## Vignette build requirements
-Per your policies [1], this package's vignettes and README are enabled only on the maintainer’s machine because 1) they take a long time (more than a few seconds) to run, and 2) they execute destructive database operations and so operate on a development server (rather than modify our production database).
+Per your policies [1], this package's vignettes and README are enabled only on the maintainer’s machine because: 1) they take a long time (more than a few seconds) to run, and 2) they execute destructive database operations and so operate on a development server (rather than modify our production database).
 However, the unit tests do exercise all the features of the package.